Vattikuti Urology Institute

-The Vattikuti Urology Institute (VUI) at the Henry Ford Hospital in Detroit, Michigan, is a clinical and research center for urological care.
+The Vattikuti Urology Institute (VUI) is a clinical and research center for urology, located at the Henry Ford Hospital in Detroit, Michigan.

 It is known for being the first institute to implement robotic surgery as a type of treatment for patients with prostate cancer.
 To date, the institute has performed more than 10,000 robotic procedures.

 The Vattikuti Urology Institute has been ranked highly by U.S. News & World Report.
 The VUI treats nearly 50,000 patients annually.

 History

 The Henry Ford Hospital recruited Dr. Mani Menon as department chair in 1997.
 In 1999, Raj Vattikuti announced a research initiative to help patients with prostate cancer.
 The University of Michigan, William Beaumont Hospital, and Henry Ford Hospital competed for the funds.
 Menon's proposal, submitted by Henry Ford Hospital, was to establish an institute to develop techniques for minimally invasive surgery for prostate cancer.
 This proposal was accepted by the Vattikuti Foundation, and the Vattikuti Urology Institute was initialized in 2001.